simon-m-mudd/geemap_docker/readme.md

 #### Part 1: set up a directory on your host machine to put geemap stuff. (in examples, this will be C:\geemap_data)

-1. You will want to be able to see *geemap* output on your host operating system, so we will need to create a directory for hosting your *geemap* data, code, and scripts.
+1. You will want to be able to see *geemap* output on your host operating system, so we will need to create a directory for hosting your *geemap* notebooks, data, code, and scripts.
 2. For the purposes of this tutorial, I will assume you are using windows and that you have made a directory `C:\geemap_data`.
   * You can put this directory anywhere you want as long as you remember where it is.
 You don't need to put anything in this directory yet.